openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * MS-SRE/MT-SRE: Managed Service / Managed Tenant Site Reliability Engineer
 * MTO: Managed Tenant Owners - the teams that develop each Managed Service.
 The Kafka Team is one example of an MTO.
 * RHOBS: Red Hat Observability Service
-* RHODF: Red Hat Openshift Data Foundation
+* RHODF: Red Hat OpenShift Data Foundation

 For additional acronyms, see [Red Hat Dictionary](https://source.redhat.com/groups/public/red-hat-dictionary-or-lexicon/red_hat_abbreviations_acronyms_and_initialisms_dictionary_wiki)

 ## Background

-Openshift Monitoring is currently composed of two main systems - Platform Monitoring (PM) and User Workload Monitoring (UWM), both of which are part of OpenShift core.
+OpenShift Monitoring is currently composed of two main systems - Platform Monitoring (PM) and User Workload Monitoring (UWM), both of which are part of OpenShift core.

 Platform Monitoring holds metrics about core system components running in `openshift-*` and `kube-*` namespaces.
 Platform Monitoring is enabled in all OpenShift installations and cannot be disabled.
 Some of the components scraped by PM include core-dns, etcd, kube-apiserver, image-registry, operator-lifecycle-manager etc.
 Platform Monitoring is by design an immutable stack, [which means that admins cannot extend it with additional metrics without losing the support.](https://docs.openshift.com/container-platform/4.7/monitoring/configuring-the-monitoring-stack.html#support-considerations_configuring-the-monitoring-stack)